zachacrowell/election2016/README.md

 For constructed variables (e.g. racial diversity), descriptive definitions are in the Codebook.
 In general, enough detail is provided to allow for reproduduction.

-Specifically for the 2012 Nytrank variable, The code to generate:
+Specifically for the 2012 Nytrank variable, the code to generate:

 ## Nytrank http://nyti.ms/2k1WWFM
 ### Rank Vars